Home Page > Section 22

 Area: Anglia Route Usage: Medium Status: Uncertain

-Signs have been installed on the buffer stops of Platforms 4 to 6 at London Charing Cross station (Kent Route) to reminder drivers of Class 465 'Networker' electric multiple units that the platform can accommodate ten cars.
+Signs have been installed on the buffer stops of Platforms 4 to 6 at London Charing Cross station (Kent Route) to remind drivers of Class 465 'Networker' electric multiple units that the platform can accommodate ten cars.
 Each sign shows an exclamation mark and the wording "Class 465 10 car platform" on a white triangle with a blue border, against a grey background [22.18].

 [22.18] Platform Length Reminder Sign.